spacer

 Removal

-Bats can be evicted or excluded without a permit as long as it is not during the maternity period and the weather conditions are suitable so that bats have a chance for survival.
-Bats should not be harmed or killed, even with a Nuisance Permit.
+Bats may be evicted or excluded without a permit by the property owner as long as it is not during the maternity period and the weather conditions are suitable so that bats have a chance for survival.
+See Legal Status below.
+If a nuisance wildlife control operator is hired, they must have a permit from the IDNR.
+Bats should not be harmed or killed, even if a nuisance permit has been issued.
 For full details see the Legal Status section.

 Legal Status

 In Illinois, bats are protected under the Illinois Wildlife Code.
-However, people can remove bats from the living quarters of their home or business at any time without a permit.
+However, the property owner can remove bats from the living quarters of their home or business at any time without a permit.
 This does not allow people to kill or harm bats, but they can be removed from your home or business per the conditions of Administrative Rule 525, Section 525.75.

 The best solution for bats inside a home is generally to: 1) block any entrance into the living space of the home (finished rooms where people live), 2) wait until the young bats are mobile and able to fly and fend for themselves, and then 3) conduct a permanent eviction of bats that keeps them out of the home by sealing up all entrances into the home.
 This is the best way to protect people and their homes from damage.